observablehq/framework/docs/getting-started.md

 node docs/data/forecast.json.js
 ```

 If this barfs a bunch of JSON in the terminal, it’s working as intended. 😅 Normally you don’t run data loaders by hand — Framework runs them automatically — but data loaders are “just programs” so you can run them manually if you want.
+(Conversely, any program that runs on your machine and outputs something can be used as a data loader!)

 <div class="tip">If you’d like an additional challenge and would rather write your data loader in another language, such as Python or R, take a peek at the <a href="#next-steps">next steps</a> below before continuing.</div>